Do you ever find yourself driving alone in your car listening to a Millennial podcast and asking yourself questions like, “Why do I love what I love?”

 Just checking to see if anyone did, because you’d be an L 7 weenie.

-*Disclaimer: I don’t think all cheerleaders are a-holes, but there is this one from junior high who I will not name, even though I remember it.
+*Disclaimer: I don’t think all cheerleaders are rude, but there is this one from junior high who I will not name, even though I remember it.
 You’re awful.
-Also, you have a big nose.

 Lately, since watching the Olympics, I wonder why I didn’t love sports as a kid.
 I don’t think I was exposed to them much, but I did play soccer for a year.
 That was a hilarious mistake.
 Or maybe it was just me discovering a new talent…